Pioreactor/docs.pioreactor/developer-guide/07-Plugins/01-intro-plugins.md

 ### Respecting configured filesystem paths

-Since 26.8.1, plugin code can use `pioreactor.paths` to follow the same configured filesystem roots as core Pioreactor code.
+Plugin code can use `pioreactor.paths` to follow the same configured filesystem roots as core Pioreactor code.
 Each helper returns a `pathlib.Path`:

 | Helper | Environment variable | Production default |
 | --- | --- | --- |